 Once you’ve archived a message, you can hit All Mail to the left, right under Inbox and your other email folders to find it.
 Though, your best bet is searching by a term you know was in the email or by the sender.

 Of course, you can also create specific folders in Gmail, which is a great way to stay organized.
-Tap or click here for five of my favorite shortcuts that will change the way you manage your email.
+Tap or click here for five smart Gmail tricks to save you time and keep your emails private.

 Got a Yahoo email?
 Here’s what to do